matrixorigin/matrixone-operator/docs/rfc/2022-07-05-mo-cluster.md

 - wait them become ready;
 - update the status of the `MatrixOneCluster` object to indicate the cluster is ready;

-Component-specific controllers will take care of the management of each components.
+Component-specific controllers will take care of the management of each component.
 The detailed design of `LogSet` controller has been elaborated in [LogSet](./2022-07-04-logset.md), `DNSet` and `CNSet` controllers have similar but simpler behaviors so we omit the common details here and only discuss specific scenarios in the following sections.